Checklist for Maryland Legislative History Research

 and House floor proceedings, since 2000.

 Bill Files: These contain information collected by the General Assembly's Standing Committees about bills submitted to them for review.
 Bill files typically include "bill review letters" from the Attorney General's Office, amendments, witness testimony, recorded votes and occasional correspondence from stakeholders.
-Senate and House bill files are ONLY AVAILABLE IN MICROFILM from 1976 to 1998.
+Senate and House bill files are ONLY AVAILABLE IN MICROFILM from 1976 to 2001.
 A comprehensive list of bills files available at the Maryland State Law Library is available in the Library's catalog: http://lawlib.state.md.us/record=b1020373.
-(At present, the Library also has microfilm of 1999 House bills.)
 The Department of Legislative

 Services Library manages the microfilming and provides subscriptions to a number of libraries in addition to the State Law Library: the University of Maryland